Alburgh

 Alburgh post mill had a single storey roundhouse and a tailpole.
 The mill was powered by two common sails and two double shuttered patent sails, each with 7 bays of 3 shutters and 1 bay of 2 shutters.

-The mill was almost certainly Hardwick_west_postmill that had been brought the 4 miles to Alburgh on a trolley by its builder, millwright Stephen Cox c.1826, which would mean that it was probably erected to replace an earlier mill.
+The mill was almost certainly Hardwick_west_postmill that had been brought the 4 miles to Alburgh on a trolley by its builder, millwright Stephen Cox c.1826, which would mean that it was probably erected to replace the earlier mill destroyed by fire in May 1819.
+The mill was then reputed to be the biggest postmill in the county.

 Stephen Cox the millwright was born c.1815 at Mendham and in 1841, 1851 and 1871 worked as a miller.
 He was living at Hardwick c.1864 and in 1869 and 1871 was living at Aldburgh and was also a farmer.
 No other reference found to him working as a millwright.
 His son, Stephen Cox the miller was born at Woodham Mortimer, Essex in 1850.